PacktPublishing/React-Anti-Patterns/ch12/How-Is-The-Weather-Like.md

 };
 ```

-we then make sure the new item is inserted at first of the list.
+The `useFetchCityWeather` hook now maintains a state of an array of `CityWeather` objects called `cities`.
+We still send request to OpenWeatherMap API and then we make sure the new item is inserted at first of the list when fetched.
+It returns an object containing the `cities` array to the calling place.

 Then finally in `App`, we can iterate over the `cities`:

 ```tsx
 function App() {